Stones Steeped in History

 GoMA welcomes around 600,000 visitors per year and is Scotland’s most visited modern art gallery.
 We feel it is important that we allow visitors access to information about the establishment of GoMA and what the beautiful neo-classical building was used for before.
 It has been a home, a bank, an exchange and a library before its current use as a gallery.

-This new display allows us to tell the story of the building through times of great wealth from international trade – with undeniable links to slavery – to innovations such as one of the city’s first telephone exchanges and on to Glasgow’s rise as a centre for art and culture.
+This new display allows us to tell the story of the building through times of great wealth from international trade – with undeniable links to the transatlantic slave trade – to innovations such as one of the city’s first telephone exchanges and on to Glasgow’s rise as a centre for art and culture.
 The permanency of the display allows us to be transparent about this history all year round (not just for one-off events during the course of the year) and to treat and interpret the building as the beautiful architectural object with complex and difficult histories.